not-fl3/miniquad/README.md

 # Non goals

 * Ultimate type safety.
 Library should be entirely safe in Rust's definition of safe - no UB or memory unsafety.
 But correct GPU state is not type guaranteed.
-Feel free to provide safety abstraction in the user code than!
+Feel free to provide safety abstraction in the user code then!

 * High end API, like Vulkan/DirectX 12.
 Take a look on [gfx-rs](https://github.com/gfx-rs/gfx) or [vulkano](https://github.com/vulkano-rs/vulkano) instead!

 * sokol-gfx api compatibility.
 While sokol is absolutely great as an API design foundation, just reimplementing sokol in rust is not a goal.
-The idea is to learn from sokol, but make a library in a rust way when its possible.
+The idea is to learn from sokol, but make a library in a rust way when it is possible.